Travel and Getting to Morzine

 Self-Drive

 There are positives and negatives to having a car in Morzine.
 The roads in resort are particularly busy and the one-way system is quite hard to get your head round.
 On the up side though, having a car provides easier access to the further away resorts in the Portes du Soleil means that you won’t have to worry about making it back to Morzine before the lifts close.
-It is also a particularly an easy resort to reach by car too.
+It is also a particularly easy resort to reach by car too.

 When arranging your route try using www.viamichelin.com, as they provide great directions, toll road costs, and fuel estimations.
 The journey is easily doable in a day at between 7 and 10 hours from Calais.
 We strongly suggest you add snow chains to your travel check list, top up your radiator fluid with a heavy mix of anti-freeze, and check the weather forecast before you set off.
-Parking in Morzine is no problem with three main pay and display car parks located near the tourist information office and cost between €30 and €40 euros per week.

 Click on the link to view all Morzine Accommodation available with Powderbeds.